-By engaging in keywords research and competitor analysis I was able to add up more buyer keywords that convert breeze.
+By engaging in keyword research and competitor analysis, I could add more buyer keywords that convert breeze.
 As an example, take the “URL submission on Google” keyword phrase.
-When someone searches this keyword on Google or any search engine, he/she should be new to SEO and hence, I can teach them basic SEO while making money.
+When someone searches this keyword on Google or any search engine, he/she should be new to SEO; hence, I can teach them basic SEO while making money.

-The intent of a person who googles this keyword is to increase organic traffic of his or her site or sometimes learn more ways to generate more traffic either organic or inorganic.
+A person who googles this keyword intends to increase organic traffic to his or her site or sometimes learns more ways to generate more organic or inorganic traffic.
 Either way, those are high-quality traffic that I can strategically convert into loyal readers and buyers.

-Because of this, I utilize this particular keyword phrase and made a whole new post – https://www.pitiya.com/how-to-submit-site-to-search-engines.html
+Because of this, I utilized this particular keyword phrase and made a whole new post – https://www.pitiya.com/how-to-submit-site-to-search-engines.html

 That’s the beauty of proper keyword research.

 If you want to find highly-targeted keywords like these, use SEMRUSH.
-I recommend this SEO tool for any serious marketer.
-Read my complete review on SEMrush to learn how this tool can hack your blog growth rapidly.
+I recommend this SEO tool to any serious marketer.
+Read my review on Semrush to learn how this tool can rapidly hack your blog growth.

 Blogging strategy #3: I analyzed Keywords and Backlinks Deeply

-One mistake that many bloggers do, is that not tracking keyword positions and checking the backlink profile they have.
-I have been also in that group since some time ago.
+One mistake many bloggers make is not tracking keyword positions and checking their backlink profile.
+I was also in that group some time ago.
 However, I understood the importance of checking keywords rankings on Google and analyzing the backlink profile.